Big data analytics may unlock new approaches to treatments

 "Once we get the technology up and running and we start showing what it can do, that's going to generate all kinds of innovative thinking on other possibilities that are yet to even be considered," he says.

-Cappellari says government initiatives in recently years, especially those led by the Centers for Medicare and Medicaid Services, have resulted in the collection of more data through electronic medical records.
+Cappellari of SSM Health says government initiatives in recent years, especially those led by the Centers for Medicare and Medicaid Services, have resulted in the collection of more data through electronic medical records.
 That data is now extensive enough to point to patterns.

 "Not only do we capture so much more electronically, we've done it for years now allowing some of that trending," Cappellari says.
 "I think we're just reaching a turning point in big data."